Optimization for Microsoft Teams

 Microsoft Teams supports Gallery, Large gallery, and Together mode layouts.

 Microsoft Teams displays a 2x2 grid with video streams of four participants (known as Gallery).
-In this case, Teams sends 4 individual video streams to the client device for decoding.
-When there are more than four participants sharing video, only the last four most active speakers appear on the screen.
+In this case, Teams sends four video streams to the client device for decoding.
+When more than four participants share video, only the last four most active speakers appear on the screen.

 Microsoft Teams also provides the large gallery view with a grid up to 7x7.
-As a result, the Teams conference server composites a single video feed and sends it to the client device for decoding, resulting in lower CPU consumption.
-This single “Hollywood square” feed might include user’s self-preview video as well.
+As a result, the Microsoft Teams conference server composites a single video feed and sends it to the client device for decoding, resulting in lower CPU consumption.
+This single, matrix-style feed might include users’ self-preview video as well.

 Lastly, Microsoft Teams supports Together mode, which is part of the new meeting experience.
 Using AI segmentation technology to digitally place participants in a shared background, Teams puts all participants in the same auditorium.